ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 34 No ReVanced logo after patching YouTube

-By default, the patch to change the logo of the YouTube app is not applied.
-Use the `Custom branding` patch to change the logo.
+Enable `ReVanced settings > General > App icon`

+If you do not see this option, then repatch YouTube and ensure the `Custom branding` patch is included.